 Cutting loose on a packed dancefloor is the best feeling in the world: but only when the DJ's playing your jam.
-If your problem is never knowing where to party, then read on, soon-to-be ravers.
+If your problem is never knowing where to party, then read on, soon-to-be ravers, we've found both the best nightclubs in town and some of Melbourne's best party nights.

 Melbourne's best party nights